edszen/transcription_app_project/README.md

 python run.py
 ```

-## Troubleshooting
+**Troubleshooting**

-If you encounter any issues:
+If you encounter issues:

-1. Ensure you have the latest version of the app.
+Verify you have the latest version of the app.
-2. Check that your Hugging Face API key is entered correctly in the settings.
+Check your Hugging Face API key in the settings.
-3. Verify that you have accepted the necessary model licenses on Hugging Face.
+Ensure you've accepted the necessary model licenses on Hugging Face.
-4. If Pyannote VAD fails, the application will automatically fall back to energy-based VAD.
+Note that if Pyannote VAD fails, the app will use energy-based VAD as a fallback.

-For further assistance, please refer to the error messages in the application or contact support.
+For further assistance, please refer to the in-app error messages or contact support.

+## Contributing

+We welcome contributions!
+Please see our Contributing Guidelines for more details.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Privacy Policy

+GatherScribe prioritizes user privacy.
+All audio processing is done locally on your machine.
+We do not collect or store any user data or transcribed content.
+For more details, please see our full Privacy Policy.